The Waverley Fund Conductor’s Podium

-His discography of over 100 releases includes the world premiere recording of Handel’s Susanna, which attracted both a Gramophone Award and Grammy nomination, and recent issues of the same composer’s Solomon, Samson, and Acis and Galatea (a rarity in that it unearths the little-known version adapted by Felix Mendelssohn).
-He is also credited with the first performance in modern times of Handel’s masterly but mislaid Gloria.
-Under their new label, Philharmonia Baroque Productions (PBP), Philharmonia Baroque Orchestra has recently released three archival recordings: Berlioz’ Le Nuit d’ete and selected Handel arias with the late Lorraine Hunt Lieberson, Haydn Symphonies no 88, 101 and 104, and Vivaldi’s Four Seasons and other concerti with Elizabeth Blumenstock as violin soloist.
+His discography of more than 100 releases includes the world premiere recording of Handel’s Susanna, which garnered both a Gramophone Award and a GRAMMY® nomination, and recent issues of that composer’s Solomon, Samson and Acis and Galatea (the little-known version adapted by Felix Mendelssohn).
+He is also credited with the first performance in modern times of Handel’s masterly but mislaid Gloria and Alessandro Scarlatti’s La Gloria di Primavera.
+Under its own label, Philharmonia Baroque Productions (PBP), Philharmonia Baroque Orchestra & Chorale has recently released five acclaimed archival recordings in addition to the Brahms: Beethoven’s Symphonies 4 and 7, Berlioz’s Les Nuits d’été and selected Handel arias with the late Lorraine Hunt Lieberson; Haydn Symphonies No. 88, 101 and 104, nominated for a GRAMMY® Award; Vivaldi’s Four Seasons and other concerti with Elizabeth Blumenstock as violin soloist; and Handel’s Atalanta with soprano Dominique Labelle in the title role.

-Mr. McGegan is committed to the next generation of musicians, frequently conducting and coaching students in residencies and engagements at Yale University, the Juilliard School, Aspen Music Festival and School, and the Music Academy of the West.
+Mr. McGegan is committed to the next generation of musicians, frequently conducting and coaching students in residencies and engagements at Yale University, the Juilliard School, Harvard University, the Colburn School, Aspen Music Festival and School, and the Music Academy of the West.
+In 2013 he delivered the commencement address and was awarded the honorary degree of Doctor of Music by the San Francisco Conservatory of Music.

 Born in England, Nicholas McGegan was educated at Cambridge and Oxford and taught at the Royal College of Music, London.
 He was made an Officer of the Most Excellent Order of the British Empire (OBE) in the Queen’s Birthday Honours for 2010 “for services to music overseas.”
-His awards also include the Halle Handel Prize, an honorary professorship at Georg-August University, Göttingen; the Order of Merit of the State of Lower Saxony (Germany); the Medal of Honour of the City of Göttingen, and an official Nicholas McGegan Day, declared by the Mayor of San Francisco in recognition of two decades’ distinguished work with the Philharmonia Baroque.
+His awards also include the Halle Handel Prize; an honorary professorship at Georg-August University, Göttingen; the Order of Merit of the State of Lower Saxony (Germany); the Medal of Honour of the City of Göttingen, an honorary doctorate from the San Francisco Conservatory of Music, and an official Nicholas McGegan Day, declared by the Mayor of San Francisco in recognition of his distinguished work with Philharmonia.